-Ms. Dickson serves as President of our wholly owned subsidiary, Manitoba Harvest USA, LLC.
+Ms. Dickson served as President of our wholly owned subsidiary, Manitoba Harvest USA, LLC until December 2020.
 Pursuant to the terms of her employment agreement, or the Dickson Agreement, Ms. Dickson received an initial annual base salary of \$350,000 and is eligible to receive an annual performance and retention bonus of up to 50% of her annual base salary.
-Ms. Dickson received 100,000 restricted stock units ("RSUs"), which settle in shares of Tilray's Class 2 common stock, pursuant to the Plan.
-Ms. Dickon's RSUs shall vest over a three-year vesting schedule, under which 33.34% of the RSUs vested on the first anniversary of her grant date, with the remaining RSUs vesting quarterly thereafter, subject to his continued service to Tilray through each relevant vesting date.

-If Ms. Dickson is terminated without cause or resigns for good reason, as such terms are defined in the Dickson Agreement, she will receive a severance payment equal to 12 months her base salary and her target annual bonus for the prior year which has been earned but not yet paid, a pro-rated portion of her bonus for the year in which she was terminated, and accelerated vesting of the portion of each outstanding equity incentive award that would have vested had Ms. Dickson remained employed through the next vesting date prorated for her period of employment during the vesting period within which Ms. Dickson's employment is terminated.
-Ms. Dickson is also entitled to medical benefits for up to 12 months after termination without cause or resignation for good reason.
-Upon a change in control, as such term is defined in the Plan, all of Ms. Dickson's equity-based awards will vest in full.
+Pursuant to an employment agreement by and between the Company and Ms. Dickson (the "Employment Agreement"), Ms. Dickson was entitled to receive a severance payment equal to 12 months her base salary, a pro-rated portion of her bonus for 2020, and accelerated vesting of the portion of each outstanding equity incentive award that would have vested had Ms. Dickson remained employed through the next vesting date prorated for her period of employment during the vesting period within which Ms. Dickson's employment is terminated.
+Ms. Dickson was also entitled to medical benefits for up to 12 months after termination.
+Such severance payments are conditional on Ms. Dickson delivering, and not revoking, in the form provided by the Company, a separation agreement including general release of claims against the Company or its successor, its subsidiaries and their respective directors, officers and stockholders and other related parties and allowing such release to become effective.